carlosmertens/Boston-Housing/README.md

-# Machine Learning Engineer Nanodegree
+# Project: Predicting Boston Housing Prices
 ## Content: Model Evaluation and Validation
-### Project: Predicting Boston Housing Prices

 ### Project Overview
-The Boston housing market is highly competitive, and you want to be the best real estate agent in the area.
-To compete with your peers, you decide to leverage a few basic machine learning concepts to assist you and a client with finding the best selling price for their home.
-Luckily, you’ve come across the Boston Housing dataset which contains aggregated data on various features for houses in Greater Boston communities, including the median value of homes for each of those areas.
-Your task is to build an optimal model based on a statistical analysis with the tools available.
+The Boston housing market is highly competitive, and we want to be the best real estate agent in the area.
+To compete with our peers, we decide to leverage a few basic machine learning concepts to assist you and a client with finding the best selling price for their home.
+Luckily, we’ve come across the Boston Housing dataset which contains aggregated data on various features for houses in Greater Boston communities, including the median value of homes for each of those areas.
+Our task is to build an optimal model based on a statistical analysis with the tools available.
 This model will then be used to estimate the best selling price for your clients' homes.

 ### Project Highlights
-This project is designed to get you acquainted with the many techniques for training, testing, evaluating, and optimizing models, available in sklearn.
+This project is designed to get us acquainted with the many techniques for training, testing, evaluating, and optimizing models, available in sklearn.

-Things you will learn by completing this project:
+Things you learned by completing this project:

 How to explore data and observe features.
 How to train and test models.